temporalio/documentation/docs-src/python/how-to-handle-a-query-in-a-workflow-in-python.md

 id: how-to-handle-a-query-in-a-workflow-in-python
 title: How to handle a Query in a Workflow
 sidebar_label: Handle a Query in a Workflow
-description: Handle a Query in a Workflow.
+description: To send a Query to a Workflow, use the `query` method from the `WorkflowHandle` class.
 tags:
   - developer-guide
   - sdk